Artur-T-Malas/book-notes/README.md

 ## 04.08.2025
 - Rework login, validate and sanitize data on the backend, validate form data in the frontend
 - Rework register, validate and sanitize data on the backend, validate form data in the frontend

+## 05.08.2025
+- Add validation, sanitization and duplicate prevention to adding and editing ratings